mindsmiths/docs/docs/Coding Environment/connecting-git.md

    ```bash
    . /root/pull_repo.sh
    ```
-2. As the script pulls the code using the SSH protocol, there will be a prompt shown:
+2. As the script pulls the code using the SSH protocol, there will probably be a prompt shown:
    ```commandline
    Are you sure you want to continue connecting (yes/no/[fingerprint])?
    ```